Is it ok to use CBD Oil for Pets?

-With cannabis either recreationally or medically legal in over half of the United States, it is no surprise that consumers are becoming increasingly curious about the medicinal properties of hemp.
+With cannabis being either recreationally or medicinally legal in over half of the United States, it is no surprise that consumers are becoming increasingly curious about the medicinal properties of hemp.
 Studies have found this not-so-humble plant packs a serious punch.

 Why CBD and not THC?

 Before you spark one up with your dog, it’s important to note the effects that both THC and CBD have on our furry friends.

 CBD, as previously mentioned, is non-intoxicating, and generally considered to be harmless for your pet when taken in reasonable doses.
 We’ll come back to that.

 THC however, has been shown to be toxic to animals in moderate amounts.
 Like humans, THC releases serotonin and a handful of other chemicals in the mammal brain.
 However, while the release of these chemicals in humans is controlled and moderate, the reaction caused in smaller mammals, specifically pets, is overwhelming.